emamulandalib/cassandra-restore-keyspace/README.md

 }
 ```
 - Run: `./cassandra_restore_keyspace --config config.json`
-- You will get structure like below into the destination folder.
+- You will get a structure like below into the destination folder.
 ```$xslt
 .
 └── keyspace